Torque: Torque as a Cross Product Between Linear Force and the Radius about the Rotational Axis

-In three dimensions, the torque is a pseudovector; for point particles, it is given by the cross product of the position vector (distance vector) and the force vector.
-The magnitude of torque of a rigid body depends on three quantities: the force applied, the lever arm vector connecting the point about which the torque is being measured to the point of force application, and the angle between the force and lever arm vectors.
+In three dimensions, the torque is a pseudovector; for point particles, it is given by the cross product of the displacement vector and the force vector.
+The direction of the torque can be determined by using the right-hand grip rule: if the fingers of the right hand are curled from the direction of the lever arm to the direction of the force, then the thumb points in the direction of the torque.
+It follows that the torque vector is perpendicular to both the position and force vectors, and defines the plane in which the two vectors lie.
+The resulting torque vector direction is determined by the right-hand rule.
+Therefore any force directed parallel to the particle's position vector does not produce a torque.
+The magnitude of torque applied to a rigid body depends on three quantities: the force applied, the lever arm vector connecting the point about which the torque is being measured to the point of force application, and the angle between the force and lever arm vectors.
 In symbols: